The Kano Model: An Ultimate Guide for Boosting Customer Satisfaction (Example + Free Template)

 Once you have prioritized your features, start developing and implementing them.
 Then monitor your customer satisfaction.
 You can measure customer satisfaction through NPS surveys, for example, or just by gathering customer feedback directly.

-Here is an in-depth article you should read to find out how to get customer feedback right.
+Here is an in-depth article you should read to find out how to get customer feedback.

 And here is another pro tip: